Esteph27/Bridal-Union/README.md

 I followed the below steps using the Code Institute tutorial:

-The following command in the Gitpod CLI will create the relevant files needed for Heroku to install your project dependencies pip3 freeze --local > requirements.txt.
+- The following command in the Gitpod CLI will create the relevant files needed for Heroku to install your project dependencies: ***pip3 freeze --local > requirements.txt***.
 Please note this file should be added to a .gitignore file to prevent the file from being committed.
 A Procfile is also required that specifies the commands that are executed by the app on startup.

 1. Go to Heroku.com and log in; if you do not already have an account then you will need to create one.